 In 327 BC Alexander’s army invaded the Indian subcontinent.
 While Alexander was busy subduing the hill tribes of Swat and Kunar Valleys, his generals entered through the Khyber Pass.
-Before making his way south, Alexander resided at Taxila where he met a bold young man by the name of Chandragupta Maurya, who was an exiled prince of Magadha (in present day eastern India).
+Before making his way south, Alexander resided at Taxila where he met a bold young man by the name of Chandragupta Maurya, who was an exiled prince of Magadha (in present-day eastern India).
 According to some accounts, Chandragupta Maurya decided to forge an empire in Alexander’s footsteps.
-Though Alexander did not stay long in the subcontinent and died shortly afterwards, his reign had a significant impact.
-Greek culture influenced the culture of this region for a thousand years after.
-A prominent example of this is the fusion of Indian and Greek art elements that became known as Gandharan art style.
-After Alexander’s death his general Seleucus claimed the Indian territories.
+Though Alexander did not stay long in the subcontinent and died shortly afterward, his reign had a significant impact.
+Greek culture influenced the culture of this region for a thousand years.
+A prominent example of this is the fusion of Indian and Greek art elements that became known as the Gandharan art style.
+After Alexander’s death, his general Seleucus claimed the Indian territories.

 Even though the Arabs had been in contact with the Pathans since the middle of the 7th century, it was in 1001 AD when Mahmud of Ghazni defeated Jayapala, the last Hindu Shahi King of Gandhara.
 He then proceeded south to Punjab.
 His successive campaigns weakened Hindu rule not only in KP but also in the subcontinent and allowed for the spread of Islam.